Criteria for Homebound Instruction

 - Secondary Credit (grades 9-12): A student enrolled in home/hospital instruction may receive full credit if he/she completes the required assignments for each class.

-- Elementary and Middle School Promotion and Retention: The decision to promote or retain shall be made by the Principal after involvement of classroom teachers and the home/hospital teacher and shall be consistent with 08.22 AP.1.
+- Elementary and Middle School Promotion and Retention: The decision to promote or retain shall be made by the Principal after the involvement of classroom teachers and the home/hospital teacher and shall be consistent with 08.22 AP.1.

 - All subject assignments including tests for each grading period must be completed no later than ten (10) school days following the ending date of the grading period.